mejk/SciComp/README.md

 ## Updates and contributions

-- This material is updated continously and new modules are added.
+- This material is updated continuously and new modules are added.
 - If you wish to contribute, just contact us!
 Contributions are very welcome.
 The one requirement is that all the material is original or Creative Commons licensed.
 - If you find typos or errors, let us know.